fangorntb/cval-lib/docs/2_Sampling_for_the_detection_task_(on-premise).md

 If ascending is selected, the images will be sorted in ascending order.
 Descending - in descending order.

 After sorting is applied, images will always be selected from the left.
-For example, if descending sorting is selected, then images with maximum AL score values will be selected.
+If ascending sorting is selected, then samples with minimum AL score values will be selected.
+If descending sorting is selected, then samples with maximum AL score values will be selected.

 ## Selection Strategy Combination